-To give you an idea how this epilator performs, watch this video…
+To give you an idea of how this epilator performs, watch this video…

-First thing you’ll notice is how loud this epilator is.
-It can be annoying but that’ll depend on your preference.
+The first thing you’ll notice is how loud this epilator is.
+It can be annoying, but that’ll depend on your preference.

-Don’t let the cheap price fool you into thinking that this epilator will not perform well.
-Even as a budget option this product is more than capable of plucking hair with the best of them.
+Don’t let the low price fool you into thinking that this epilator will not perform well.
+Even as a budget option, this product is more than capable of plucking hair with the best of them.

 The key is prep and technique.
 Since you can’t use this epilator wet, you’ll need to do your part to achieve the best results.

-Technique also plays a role.
-You may need to apply a little pressure and move it slowly to allow this to pluck hair.
-It will take longer to epilate compared to a higher end epilator like a Braun Silk Epil 7.
+The technique also plays a role.
+You may need to apply a little pressure and move it slowly to allow this to pluck the hair.
+It will take longer to epilate compared to a higher-end epilator like a Braun Silk Epil 7.

-Striking the balance between applying too much or too little pressure is a skill you’ll need to learn with this.
-Apply too much then you’ll risk pinching the skin.
+Striking a balance between applying too much or too little pressure is a skill you’ll need to learn with this.
+Apply too much, then you’ll risk pinching the skin.